-Having grown up in an environment of creative parents celebrating craft and design, Hana Karim believes that her career path as a ceramic designer wasn’t a choice.
-It was always there, waiting to be discovered.
+Having grown up with creative parents in an environment that celebrated craft and design, Hana Karim believes that her career path as a ceramic designer wasn’t a choice—it was always there, waiting to be discovered.

-Born in Slovenia, Karim lives and works in the capital city Ljubljana, crafting ceramics in a studio space opposite her apartment.
-After focusing on jewelry design for a number of years, the ceramicist has evolved her practice into creating bowls, plates and mugs, inspired by an intention to ‘upgrade’ her own things.
-Her ceramics are characterised by endearing imperfections and softly misshapen forms–Karim enhances the rustic appeal of the traditional craft through washes of colour glaze, inviting drips and uneven brush strokes to grace each object’s surface.
-To discover Karim’s artistic process and inspiration, we visited her studio and observed her at work with the potter’s wheel, alongside finished earthenwares ready to be sent to their new homes.
+Born in Slovenia, Hana lives and works in the capital city Ljubljana, crafting ceramics in a studio space opposite her apartment.
+After focusing on jewelry design for a number of years, the ceramicist has evolved her practice into creating bowls, plates, and mugs, inspired by an intention to ‘upgrade’ her own things.
+Her ceramics are characterized by endearing imperfections and softly misshapen forms–Hana enhances the rustic appeal of the traditional craft through washes of color glaze, inviting drips and uneven brush strokes to grace each object’s surface.
+To discover Hana’s artistic process and inspiration, we visited her studio and observed her at work with the potter’s wheel, alongside finished earthenwares ready to be sent to their new homes.

 Your work has caught quite a lot of attention off- and online.
 Could you tell us more about your story and how you got to the place where you are now?